fatshinobi/lintity/README.md

 # Lintity
-Training gem (Engine) shows list of entities
+Training gem (Engine) that shows list of entities

 ## Installation
 Add this line to your application's Gemfile: